AM4283/cs326-webapp/README.md

 Responses:
     200 OK: { "success": true, "quantity": <number> } if the quantity is retrieved successfully.
     500 Internal Server Error: { "success": false, "message": "Internal server error: <error message>" } for other errors.

-## PROJECT STRUCTURE
-client/: Contains the front-end code.
-    index.html: The main HTML file.
-    styles.css: CSS file for styling.
-    script.js: JavaScript file for managing navigation and interactions.
-    CartView.js: JavaScript class for managing the cart view.
-    HomeView.js: JavaScript class for managing the home view. searchResultsView.js: JavaScript class for managing search results. user-info.js: JavaScript file for managing user authentication and account details. server/: Contains the back-end code.
-    server.js: The main server file.
-    database.js: Database connection and management file.

-## HOW TO RUN
-Install Dependencies: Run npm install to install the required dependencies.
-Start the Server: Run npm run start to start the server.
-Access the Application: Open your browser and go to http://localhost:3000.

-## TECHNOLOGIES USED
-Front-end: HTML, CSS, JavaScript, Bootstrap
-Back-end: Node.js, Express.js
-Database: PouchDB
-Others: LocalStorage for client-side data management